mmu-webdesign/IWD-web-term2/rwd-week-2.md

 ## Task 5 - Selecting and adding Google Fonts

-Web Fonts offers a much wider array of options beyond the basic web safe font families.
-It is now possible create or buy Web Fonts to enhance the design of your site.
+Web Fonts offer a much wider array of options beyond the basic web safe font families.
+It is now possible to create or buy Web Fonts to enhance the design of your site.
 Google Fonts provides a free and easy to use option.

 There are some drawbacks.

-Adding Web Fonts to your page increases the overall download time and *weight* of the page.
-Fonts can be costly.
-Free doesn't always mean good.
+- Adding Web Fonts to your page increases the overall download time and *weight* of the page.
+- Fonts can be costly.
+- Free doesn't always mean good.

-We would you to select either a single Google Font for both your headings and text, or a pair of complimentary fonts (one for headings, one for the text).
+We would like you to select either a single Google Font for both your headings and text, or a pair of complimentary fonts (one for headings, one for the text).

-Read the [MDN Web Fonts article](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) for much more detail if you would like a deeper understanding.
+Read the [MDN Web Fonts article for much more detail](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) if you would like a deeper understanding of what web fonts are, and how they are implemented.
+Please note that by using Google Fonts we are not asking you to download the fonts you are using, as described in the article.

 ### Selecting and adding your Google Font(s)